 - 1. Performs appropriate feasible actions to fill the vacancy; and - 2.
-Has not rejected any program eligible applicants, except for good cause that is acceptable to Rhode Island Housing.
+Has not rejected any program eligible applicants, except for good cause that is acceptable to RIHousing asset management staff.

 If a tenant vacates a unit and the Owner/Agent seeks Rental Assistance Payments, the Owner/Agent must: